Cochin chicken: Characteristics

 The most distinctive feature of the Cochin is the excessive plumage that covers leg and foot.
 The skin beneath the feathers is yellow.

 In the United Kingdom the recognised colour varieties, for large fowl only, are black, blue, buff, cuckoo, partridge and grouse, and white; Cochin bantams are not recognised by the Poultry Club of Great Britain.
 However, the Entente Européenne treats the Pekin Bantam as equivalent to the bantam Cochin.
-The Entente Européenne lists the same nine colours for full-sized Cochins, and twenty-four for the bantam; any of the bantam varieties may be frizzled, with the feathers curling outwards.
+The Entente Européenne lists the same nine colours for large fowl, and twenty-four for the bantam; any of the bantam varieties may be frizzled, with the feathers curling outwards.
 The American Poultry Association recognises nine colours for the full-sized bird – barred, black, blue, brown, buff, golden-laced, partridge, silver-laced, and white; the same colours are recognised for the bantam, with the addition of four more: birchen, Columbian, mottled, and red.

 Use

 The Cochin has been bred principally for exhibition, at the expense of productive characteristics.
 It is a good layer of very large tinted eggs, and lays well in winter.
 The hens are good sitters and good mothers, and may be used to hatch the eggs of turkeys and ducks.
 The meat tends to be coarse in texture and excessively dark; capons slaughtered at an age of 12–16 months provide a good large table bird.